Emergency Orthopaedic Care

 - Extra costs that physicians absorb when they treat uninsured and underinsured emergency patients, including additional liability risks, and

 - Loss of sleep and other disruptions to personal and professional routines from being on-call and providing emergency orthopaedic care.

-Providing adequate funding and support service has been shown to encourage orthopaedic surgeons to provide emergency orthopaedic care in their communities.
 Hospitals are obligated to assume an appropriate portion of these costs given the federally mandated responsibility for provision of emergency services.
 Given decreases in physician reimbursement, from both federal and private payers, assumption of the costs for provision of emergency services by physicians is not reasonable or sustainable.

 The Joint Responsibilities of Orthopaedists and Hospitals